 In addition to building community among graduate students from different institutions, this conference offers participants the opportunity to receive feedback on their work from scholars in the field.
-Each selected student paper will have its own faculty discussant drawn from the political theory community at Duke or the broader Research Triangle.
+Each selected student paper will have its own faculty discussant drawn from the community at Duke or the broader Research Triangle.
 Participants are expected to attend the entire conference.